-The Instagram Demographics & Usage Statistics Marketers Need To Know In 2016
+The Instagram Demographics & Usage Statistics Marketers Need To Know

 Subscribe to our industry digest for the latest news and trends on top Instagrammers, YouTubers, bloggers, & Snapchatters!

 The 13 Instagram Demographics & User Statistics Every Marketer Should Know

 UPDATE October 19, 2018 — With the launch of several new features (like IGTV, Stories, Live, and Galleries) and impressive user growth, Instagram managed to prove why it’s one of the most powerful social networks, threatening Snapchat’s dominance in ephemeral messaging and expanding its feature set to elevate it beyond photo sharing.
 In the interest of keeping this post accurate and current, we’ve updated it to reflect the newest information.

 Instagram's user base and the way people interact with Instagram content has been gradually shifting; for marketers, staying current on the latest Instagram demographics, statistics, and usage trends can help brands make smart decisions regarding future social media marketing campaigns.

 Below are the top Instagram demographics stats that marketers need to know:

 - Instagram has reached 1 billion total users & 500 million daily active users.